galindroid/GIT-Doc/README.md

 When we have a complex project, we'll probably have multiple branches.
 Use `git branch` to get info about which branch you're using.

-In this cases, we are, obviously, able to move between branches.
-In order to do so, type `git checkout [destiny branch name]`.
+In this cases, we are, obviously, able to move between branches. <br> In order to do so, type `git checkout [destiny branch name]`.